 • It could be arranged to provide for additional benefits such as: disability insurance, burial expenses, accidental medical expenses etc.

 Group personal accident assurance provides benefits for bodily injuries sustained during the period of insurance by an employee caused solely and independently of any other cause by accident, violent, external, visible means resulting in disablement or death.

 Disability Benefit: this cover is designed to provide benefit to employees who may suffer one form of accidental disability or the other in the course of their employment without necessarily resulting to death.
 It is arranged to cover total permanent disability and total temporary disability.

 Accidental Medical Expenses Benefit: this cover is designed to cover medical, surgical, and hospital expenses necessarily incurred and expended in connection with any injury by accident suffered in course of duty.

-• All or part of the death benefit can be converted to dependants' annuity until the last dependant attained the age of 21 years.
+• All or part of the death benefit can be converted to dependents' annuity until the last dependent attained the age of 21 years.

 • Benefits under the group policy can be converted to individual policy after separation.

 • Provision for use of utilized premium as credit balance for reduction of subsequent renewal premium.

 • Provision for use of unutilized premium as credit balance for reduction of subsequent renewal premium.

 • Premium charged to be noted as expense for tax purpose